In Nigeria’s tight election, Christian vote is seen as key

 It’s not certain which of the top two candidates Christian voters will support, or if they will vote as a bloc.

-In a bit of last-minute drama, the electoral commission decided early Saturday, just hours before polls were to open, to postpone it until Feb.
+In a bit of last-minute drama, the electoral commission decided early Saturday, just hours before polls were to open, to postpone the election until Feb.
 23. The commission’s chairman, Mahmood Yakubu, cited “very trying circumstances” in logistics for the balloting, including bad weather affecting flights and fires at three commission offices in an apparent attempt “to sabotage our preparations.”

 The delay has deepened the sense of mistrust and frustration some northern Christians feel toward Buhari’s government.